interactions-py/interactions.py/docs/client.rst

 Bot Client
 ==========

-The bot client is the main class every bot developer using this library will work with.
-This class easily allows a developer to connect, build commands, and extend off of it.
+The bot client is largely responsible for simplifying the communication between the bot developer and API.
+This section covers documentation for classes, methods and the likes for this.

 Client
 ******